-The opening piece of this eight-part series described basic transistor principles and configurations; subsequent articles went on to describe a wide variety of practical transistor circuits ranging from common-collector amplifiers (Part 2), common-emitter and common-base amplifiers (Part 3), and small-signal audio amplifiers (Part 4), to various practical oscillator (Part 5), multivibrator waveform generator (Part 6), and audio power amplifier (Part 7) circuits.
+The opening piece of this eight-part series described basic transistor principles and configurations (Part 1); subsequent articles went on to describe a wide variety of practical transistor circuits ranging from common-collector amplifiers (Part 2), common-emitter and common-base amplifiers (Part 3), and small-signal audio amplifiers (Part 4), to various practical oscillator (Part 5), multivibrator waveform generator (Part 6), and audio power amplifier (Part 7) circuits.
 This final episode rounds off the "Transistor Cookbook" subject by presenting a miscellaneous collection of practical and useful transistor circuits and gadgets.

 Unwanted electronic "noise" can be a great nuisance; when listening to very weak broadcast signals, for example, peaks of background noise often completely swamp the broadcast signal, making it unintelligible.
 This problem can often be overcome by using the noise limiter circuit in Figure 1.
 Here, the signal-plus-noise waveform is fed to amplifier Q1 via RV1.
 Q1 amplifies both waveforms equally, but D1 and D2 automatically limit the peak-to-peak output swing of Q1 to about 1.2 V. Thus, if RV1 is adjusted so that the signal output is amplified to this peak level, the noise peaks will not be able to greatly exceed the signal output, and intelligibility is greatly improved.